SUSE/linux-security-sensor/SUSE/docker-compose/README.md

 The `traefik`container is used to implement a TLS reverse proxy capable of obtaining its own certificates via the ACME protocol.

+### Kafka cluster

+This is optional and for use in environments where the `logscale_upload` plugin can't communicate with the Logscale server.
+Instead the `kafka_producer` plugin is used to forward events to Kafka, and the `kafka-humio-gateway` is used to pull the events from Kafka and forward them to Logscale.

+Certificates for mTLS must be generated before starting Kafka for the first time - see below.

 ## Configuration

 ### Example files